EdictaMG/Cloud_Data_Pipeline_with_GCP_SQL_and_Python/README.md

-# Creation of a Cloud Data Pipeline using GCP, SQL and Python
+# Creation of an automated Cloud Data Pipeline using GCP, SQL and Python

 Imagine having round-the-clock access to fresh, up-to-date information on a topic you care about—automatically collected, stored in the cloud, and available to anyone you choose.
 That’s exactly what this project does.